CompCogNeuro/CompCogNeuro.github.io/content/error-backpropagation.md

 \delta_j = \left( \sum_k \delta_k w_{jk} \right) y'
 $$

 This form clearly shows the simpler recursive nature of the computation, which involves propagating the "delta" value _backward_ across the weights, in the opposite direction that the activation typically flows in the "feedforward" direction.
 This is the essence of _backpropagation_.
+The need for different equations going in the feedforward vs. feedback direction contrasts with the [[temporal derivative]] mechanism used in [[Axon]] and the [[kinase algorithm]].

 The resulting learning rule in these terms is thus simply: